 (Please respect Covid-19 social bubbles)

-For almost fifty (50) years, the Central Ontario 4x4 Club has existed to be a group of individuals & families dedicated to recreation and off-road vehicle use
+For fifty-one (51) years, the Central Ontario 4x4 Club has existed to be a group of individuals & families dedicated to recreation and off-road vehicle use

 Rig is another term used by Enthusiasts when they are talking about their Off-Road vehicle

 This is not a club for specific types of vehicles: all Rig types are Welcome!

 We welcome all sorts of vehicles from stock to modified!
 There have been quite a number of trucks (and cars!!) over the years that have been very unique.
 As long as it provides power to more-than-one set of wheels (4-Wheel-Drive / All-Wheel-Drive), has low-range capability, and has enough bottom-clearance to drive off the pavement, it’s good enough to enjoy many trails in Ontario!